VizitiuVitalie/RESTful-API-MongoDB/README.md

 # REST API with Express.js and MongoDB

-RESTful api with Express.js and MongoDB.
+This is a basic API made with Express.js and MongoDB for managing posts.
+Users can do CRUD operations on posts using HTTP requests.

 ## Technologies Used